 The Europa School has a very diverse pupil population.
 At least 60% of the pupils have at least one parent whose mother tongue is not Dutch.
 There are no less than fifty nationalities in the school with twenty-six different native languages.
 The varied composition of the school population means the school truly reflects the population of Amsterdam.
 Many parents opt for the Europa School because of its unique educational concept and international character, and the fact that it remains a Dutch school where lessons are taught in Dutch.
 Unlike international schools, the pupil population of the Europa School remains stable.
 The pupils live not only in the immediate vicinity of the school, but also travel to the school from more distant neighborhoods.

 Which educational concept does the Europa School use?

 The Europa School uses modern lesson materials and teaching methods for both Maths and Dutch.
 For all other subjects we use the DaVinci Method, an inquiry based learning method designed to develop an interdisciplinary, academic attitude.

 What is meant by early language learning (VVTO) and how does it work at the Europa School?

 From the age of four, pupils at the Europa School are taught English, French or Spanish.
 Parents can indicate a preference for which language their child will be taught when they register their child at the school.
 Lessons are not taught by the children’s own class teacher but by native speakers.
 The class is divided up into groups which then go together to their English, French or Spanish language teacher for their lesson.
 The pupils receive foreign language lessons two or three mornings a week and each lesson lasts either forty-five minutes or an hour.
-The VVTO lessons compliment the IPC themes as much as possible.
+The VVTO lessons compliment the DaVinci themes as much as possible.

 Please note: the language chosen must NOT be a language spoken at home by the parents; no mother tongue education is provided.